Slade-Venter/THM-FridayOvertime/README.md

 # TryHackMe – Friday Overtime
 Author: Slade Venter

 Category: Malware Analysis / Threat Intelligence

 # Scenario
--It’s late Friday at PandaProbe Intelligence when SwiftSpend Finance opens a high-priority ticket reporting suspicious DLL files.
+It’s late Friday at PandaProbe Intelligence when SwiftSpend Finance opens a high-priority ticket reporting suspicious DLL files.
 As the only analyst still on shift, you must download the attachments, examine them in a controlled environment, and determine whether they indicate a targeted intrusion or a false alarm.
 The engagement involves verifying file hashes, correlating with known frameworks, identifying ATT&CK mappings, and confirming the scope of potential compromise.